h4ck3rm1k3/db-docs/index.md

 })
 ```

-provided conditions will be grouped under an *AND* conjunction.
+provided conditions will be grouped under an *AND* conjunction, by default.

-If you want to use an *OR* disjunction instead, the `db.Or{}` type is also
+If you want to use an *OR* disjunction instead, the `db.Or{}` type is
 available.
 The following code:

 ```go